bryaburg/Bookmarks/README.md

 ## Hacking Links

+- [Hack a Day](https://hackaday.com) - Hackaday is a blog that provides news and articles for hardware hackers.
+- [The Hacker News](https://thehackernews.tradepub.com) - The Hacker News is a leading cybersecurity news platform.

 ### [Hacking Tools]

 - [Air Crack](https://www.aircrack-ng.org/) - Aircrack-ng is a complete suite of tools to assess WiFi network security.